-COLOMBO, Sri Lanka -- Sri Lanka’s prime minister says the island nation’s debt-laden economy has “collapsed” as it runs out of money to pay for food and fuel.
+COLOMBO, Sri Lanka -- Sri Lanka’s prime minister said late last month that the island nation’s debt-laden economy had “collapsed” as it runs out of money to pay for food and fuel.
 Short of cash to pay for imports of such necessities and already defaulting on its debt, it is seeking help from neighboring India and China and from the International Monetary Fund.

-Sri Lankans are skipping meals as they endure shortages, lining up for hours to try to buy scarce fuel.
-It's a harsh reality for a country whose economy had been growing quickly, with a growing and comfortable middle class, until the latest crisis deepened.
+Sri Lankans are skipping meals as they endure shortages and lining up for hours to try to buy scarce fuel.
+It’s a harsh reality for a country whose economy had been growing quickly, with a growing and comfortable middle class, until the latest crisis deepened.

 HOW SERIOUS IS THIS CRISIS?

 The government owes $51 billion and is unable to make interest payments on its loans, let alone put a dent in the amount borrowed.
-Tourism, an important engine of economic growth, has sputtered because of the pandemic and concerns about safety after a spate of terror attacks.
-And its currency has collapsed by 80 percent, making imports more expensive and worsening inflation that is already out of control, with food costs rising 57%, according to official data.
+Tourism, an important engine of economic growth, has sputtered because of the pandemic and concerns about safety after terror attacks in 2019.
+And its currency has collapsed by 80%, making imports more expensive and worsening inflation that is already out of control, with food costs rising 57%, according to official data.